OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   _Did anyone stand out?_

-  In general, Anavelyz and Yurely were in charge of resolving the issues.
-Ever Vino was in charge of coordinating the timing and checking any blockages during the execution of the project, he also helped the participants with some of their doubts.
-Ivan was responsible for improving the SciCookie structure, which helped a lot to solve the issues, he was also in charge of reviewing and approving the issues.
+  Not applicable (There weren't formal presentations in this case)

-- Participant Feedback _Did the people that attend have anything to say_ Thanks to PSF for the grant we received, it has allowed us to acquire new knowledge and in turn contribute by learning, it has given us the impetus and encouragement to share our knowledge and improve every day.
+- Participant Feedback _Did the people that attend have anything to say_.

+  Not applicable (There weren't formal presentations in this case)

 - Retrospective _Discuss what worked out well and what you would change for the next time if there is anything planned._